natebash/cah-game/README.md

 ## ✨ Features

 -   **Real-time Multiplayer:** Gameplay is synchronized for all players using WebSockets (Socket.IO).
 -   **Game Rooms:** Create a game and invite friends with a unique 4-letter game code.
 -   **Dedicated Score Board View:** A special view designed for a central TV or shared screen, showing the black card, submissions, and scoreboard.
 You can now easily access this view by clicking "Create Score Board" on the main menu.
 -   **Player & Host Roles:** The first player to create a game is the host and can start the game and kick players from the lobby.
 -   **Card Czar Rotation:** The role of the judge (Card Czar) automatically rotates to the next player each round.
 -   **Score Tracking:** The game automatically keeps score and declares a winner at the end.
 -   **Two Game Modes:**
     -   **Score Limit:** The game ends when a player reaches a predefined score.
     -   **Endless Mode:** The game continues until a vote is initiated and all active players unanimously agree to end it.
 -   **Democratic Mode:** Players vote on submissions instead of a single Card Czar choosing the winner.
 -   **Player Reconnection:** If a player's connection drops, they have a 2-minute window to rejoin the game with their score and cards intact.
 -   **Kicking Players:** The host can remove players from the lobby before the game begins.
 -   **Custom Cards:** Players can submit their own white cards during gameplay.

 ## 🚀 Setup and Installation

-To run this project locally, you will need [Node.js](https://nodejs.org/) and npm installed on your machine.
+To run this project, you will need [Node.js](https://nodejs.org/) and npm installed on your machine.

 1.  **Clone the repository (or download the files):**
     ```bash